Free at Last

 By stout ladies with nice creamy shoulders.

-I've been playing hide and seek all by myself.
+He's been playing hide and seek by himself.
 150

 Notwithstanding the belief in freedom

-But if a stick of truth runs down my spine,
+And if the vein of truth runs down the spine,

-As if to haunt my dreams weren't fun enough,
+As if to haunt his dreams weren't fun enough,

-They still cling and pain all my waking hours.
+They still cling and pain all his waking hours.

 Made to fit a sharp pencil in between,